thopman/Module-Current-Probe/README.md

 # Module-Current-Probe
 Simple current probe pcb for use with eurorack and motm synthesizer modules.

+Makes it easy to place a current meter in series with power headers.
+Also makes it easy to power a module with a current-limited lab power-supply.
+Make sure to jump any power rails which are not in use.

 Currently there are 2 versions.
 V1 - for eurorack modules only and V2 - for eurorack and motm modules.

 V1